 Digital Radiography (DR) uses an X-ray sensor (Detector) instead of traditional film or CR cassette.
 Advantages include time efficiency since the image is captured directly onto a detector that in near-realtime is saved as a digital file.
 Also, DR produces less radiation to make an image of similar contrast to conventional radiography.

 Computed Radiography (CR) is a fully digital technology that uses an imaging plate (IP) made of photostimulable phosphor instead of traditional film.
-The imaging plate is housed in a special cassette and placed under the body part or object to be examined and the x-ray exposure is made.
-Once the image is captured on the plate, the plate (cassette) is fed into a scanner which reads the image and saves it.
+The imaging plate is housed in a cassette and placed under the body part or object to be examined and the x-ray exposure is made.
+Once the image is captured, the plate is fed into a scanner which reads the image and saves it.